Mindgreppers/lifemaker_web/content/page/literature/humanity/problems.md

 ---
-title: "An assesment of humanity from past to present.
+title: "Humanity - a reality check from past to present.
 The good, the bad and the ugly"
 date: 2018-12-12T18:34:52+05:30
 draft: false
 ---